Mechanics of a ferromagnetic domain wall: Discussion

 \section{Discussion}

 The method of collective coordinates can be applied to more complex domain walls, e.g., composite \cite{Clarke2008} and extended \cite{Zhang:2018} ones, as well as to other types of solitons such as vortices \cite{Huber1982} and skyrmions \cite{Makhfudz:2012}.
-Even non-magnetic degrees of freedom can be included (Tchernyshyov, this issue).
-An extension to antiferromagnets \cite{Tveten:2013} endows solitons with kinetic energy and inertia; they can also arise sometimes in ferromagnets \cite{Doring:1948, Saitoh2004, Makhfudz:2012, Buttner2015}.
+An extension to antiferromagnets \cite{Tveten:2013} shows that antiferromagnetic solitons generally possess kinetic energy and inertia.

 The method has been successful in describing the dynamics of magnetic solitons in classical spin systems.
 One potentially promising direction for further development is to generalize the collective-coordinate approach to quantum spin systems where quantum effects are prominent in the dynamics of solitons.